dfalster/baad/README.md

 The database can then be rebuilt using remake.

-First download the code and raw data, either from Ecological Archives (for the published version) or from github as either [zip file](https://github.com/dfalster/baad/archive/master.zip), or by cloning the baad repository:
+First download the code and raw data, either from Ecological Archives or from github as either [zip file](https://github.com/dfalster/baad/archive/master.zip), or by cloning the baad repository:

 ```
 git clone git@github.com:dfalster/baad.git